aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

    role: Upstream
     ```

   In this example, `B881EA2C174D8211C123E5A91D86227DB116A44BB345A6E66874F83D8993F813` is the `peer_id`.
-Use this in the `peer_id` field of your `fullnode.yaml` to create a static identity for your FullNode.
+Use this in the `peer_id` field of your `fullnode.yaml` to create a static identity for your Fullnode.

 ## Start a node with a static network identity

-After you generated the public identity key you can startup the FullNode with a static network identity by using the public key in the `peer_id` field of the configuration file `fullnode.yaml`:
+After you generated the public identity key you can startup the fullnode with a static network identity by using the public key in the `peer_id` field of the configuration file `fullnode.yaml`:

 ```yaml
 full_node_networks: